Deadly battles erupt across Tripoli, raising fears of wider Libya war | Law-Order

 The fighting intensified later on Saturday morning, with small-arms fire, heavy machine guns and mortars deployed in different central areas.
 Columns of black smoke rose across the Tripoli skyline and shooting and blasts echoed in the air.
 Intense clashes later began in Janzour, on the coast road west of Tripoli and a possible access point for some forces aligned with Bashagha, people working in the area said.

-The GNU health ministry said several hospitals and health centres had been hit in the fighting.
-The United Nations Libya mission called for an immediate halt in fighting and voiced concern at shelling in civilian districts.
+The GNU health ministry said several hospitals and health centres had been hit in the fighting, which calmed in some districts later on Saturday.
+Turkey, which has a military presence around Tripoli and helped forces in the city fight off an eastern assault in 2020 with drone strikes, called for an immediate ceasefire and said "we continue to stand by our Libyan brothers".

 FIGHTING "This is horrible.
 My family and I could not sleep because of the clashes.
 The sound was too loud and too frightening," said Abdulmenam Salem, a resident of central Tripoli "We stayed awake in case we had to leave quickly.
 It's a terrible feeling."